-2. Early Service of Rule 34 Requests
+2. Early Delivery of Rule 34 Requests

-The 2015 amendments allow for service of Rule 34 requests 21 days after service of the complaint.
+The 2015 amendments allow for delivery of Rule 34 requests 21 days after service of the complaint.
 According to the 2015 Advisory Committee Notes, "[t]his relaxation of the discovery moratorium is designed to facilitate focused discussion during the Rule 26(f) conference."
 Indeed, the expectation is that "[d]iscussion at the conference may produce changes in the requests."
-Therefore, parties may benefit from early service of Rule 34 requests because it affords an opportunity for the parties to informally discuss any objections before they are due or made in writing.
+Therefore, parties may benefit from early delivery of Rule 34 requests because it affords an opportunity for the parties to informally discuss any objections before they are due or made in writing.
 Whether they confer as part of the Rule 26(f) process or through separate discussions, a substantive conference early in the case provides an opportunity to comply with the Rule changes and avoid discovery disputes.

-If one or more of the parties exchange Rule 34 requests in advance of the Rule 26(f) conference, the parties can be more specific at the conference about potential objections to the requests, the relevance (or lack thereof) of the documents requested, and the search the responding party is willing to conduct.
+If one or more of the parties exchange Rule 34 requests in advance of the Rule 26(f) conference, the parties can be more specific at the conference about potential objections to the requests, the relevance (or lack thereof) of the documents requested to the claims and defenses, the proportionality of the requests under Rule 26(b)(1), and the search the responding party is willing to conduct.
 Counsel should share these requests with their clients prior to the conference to help identify potential objections and the efforts necessary to make the requested production.
-It also will help the responding party identify objections that may be inappropriate, such as a burden objection to a request that appears burdensome on its face but may not be in fact.
+It also will help the responding party identify objections that may be inappropriate, such as a burden objection to a request that appears burdensome on its face but may not be in fact, as well as requests that could be refined or focused to avoid objections.
 Finally, early requests can help narrow the focus of the preservation discussion, a topic that is now required as part of a Rule 26(f) conference.
 It can feel "unnatural" to have a conference about requests prior to responding to them in writing, but it is one way that parties can comply with the Rules.